13 Foods You Should Never Put in a Slow Cooker

 “If you don’t follow a recipe for pasta that is written specifically for a slow cooker and take note of the timing, it loses shape and becomes wallpaper paste,” says O’Dea.
 Like rice, pasta is best stirred in at the very end or baked in something like a lasagna.
 “My best suggestion when slow cooking is to begin with a few tried and true recipes from a trusted source,” she says, “and then after you have your own machine figured out, you can experiment.”

 Maybe it goes without saying that you can’t get crispy foods out of a slow cooker, but plenty of people make bacon in the oven.
 “I tried, once, miserably, to make bacon-wrapped scallops because I was having a craving,” O’Dea says.
 “It turned into a stinky, gray, slimy mess and needed to be double-bagged in the outdoor garbage can.”
 If that tale doesn’t convince you, nothing will.
-On the other hand, here are 16 surprising things you never knew you could make in a slow cooker.

 When you cook with wine or spirits on the stove, the alcohol burns off.
 But low, slow heat can’t do that, especially if you’re adding the alcohol at the end of the cooking cycle, which means your dish might taste boozy.
 Whether that’s a fail or not is up to you.

 Milk and milk products tend to curdle at warm temps, which is a chemical reaction that causes dairy proteins to stick together, making the liquid lumpy.
 It isn’t always a sign that the milk’s gone bad, but it can be.
 In fact, says O’Dea, curdling milk is part of the recipe for making yogurt.
 If that’s not what you’re going for, it’s best to add dairy at the end of the cooking cycle, or use an alternative method for especially dairy-rich recipes.